 "The total number of shares of stock of all classes and series the Company shall have authority to issue is [40,000,000] shares consisting of (i) [20,000,000] shares of common stock, par value of \$0.01 per share and (ii) 20,000,000 shares of preferred stock, par value \$0.001 with such rights, preferences and limitations as may be set from time to time by resolution of the board of directors and the filing of Articles of Amendment as required by the Florida Business Corporation Act.
 Upon the filing and effectiveness (the "Effective Time") pursuant to the Florida Business Corporation Act of these Articles of Amendment to the Articles of Incorporation of the Corporation, each [ten (10)] shares of Common Stock either issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one (1) share of Common Stock (the "Reverse Stock Split").
 No fractional shares shall be issued in connection with the Reverse Stock Split.
-Shareholders who otherwise would be entitled to receive fractional shares of Common Stock shall be entitled to receive shares rounded up to the nearest whole share.
-Each certificate that immediately prior to the Effective Time represented shares of Common Stock ("Old Certificates"), shall from and after the Effective Time, automatically and without the necessity of presenting the same for exchange, represent that number of shares of Common Stock into which the shares of Common Stock represented by the Old Certificate shall have been combined, subject to the elimination of fractional share interests as described above."
+Shareholders who otherwise would be entitled to receive fractional shares of Common Stock ("Old Certificates"), shall from and after the Effective Time, automatically and without the necessity of presenting the same for exchange, represent that number of shares of Common Stock into which the shares of Common Stock represented by the Old Certificate shall have been combined, subject to the elimination of fractional share interests as described above."